nomi-san/nso-pc/README.md

 ### Notice
 Cannot delay the game, almost tasks must be run in another thread.
-You can embed scripting language to use the APIs easier, like Lua with NLua.
+Can embed scripting language to use the APIs easier, like Lua with NLua.

 ### Classes